opendocsg/slw-judgments-backfill/2016_SGHC_272/report.md

 31     For the foregoing reasons, I find that the accused has failed to prove that he had planned to meet Revalthi on the night of 24 March 2014.

 32     I should add that, in arriving at the foregoing conclusion, I gave no weight to the apparent inconsistencies between the accused and Revalthi concerning the dates of various phone calls and planned meetings.
 The accused’s birthday is on 23 March but Revalthi mistakenly remembered it as 24 March when giving evidence in court.
 This resulted in a one-day discrepancy between the accused’s and Revalthi’s recollection of some events.
-As defence counsel rightly pointed out in closing submission, this is one of those discrepancies which fall within V K Rajah J’s _dicta_ in _Jagatheesan s/o Krishnasamy v Public Prosecutor_ [2006] 4 SLR(R) 45 (at [85]) that “minor discrepancies in a witness’s testimony should not be held against the witness in assessing his credibility.
+As defence counsel rightly pointed out in closing submission, this is one of those discrepancies which fall within V K Rajah J’s _dicta_ in _Jagatheesan s/o Krishnasamy v Public Prosecutor_ <span class="citation">[2006] 4 SLR(R) 45</span> (at [85]) that “minor discrepancies in a witness’s testimony should not be held against the witness in assessing his credibility.
 This is because human fallibility in observation, retention and recollection is both common and understandable.”

 The evidence concerning John